yhagio/tutorialedge.net/content/javascript/react/react-socket-io-tutorial.md

 const server = require('http').createServer(app);
 const io = require('socket.io')(server);

-io.set('origins', '*:*');
+// This enables CORs and ensures that our frontend,
+// running on a different server can connect to our backend io.set('origins', '*:*');
+// whenever we receive a `connection` event
-io.on('connection', async (socket: any) => {
+// our async function is then called io.on('connection', async (socket: any) => {
+  // we should see this printed out whenever we have
+  // a successful connection
 	console.log("Client Successfully Connected");

+  // we then send out a new message to the
+  // `chat` channel with "Hello World"
+  // Our clientside should be able to see
+  // this and print it out in the console
 	io.emit('chat', "hello world");
 })